GemeenteNijmegen/component-library/docs/03-Changelog.md

 All notable changes to this project will be documented in this file.<br>
 The format is based on [Keep a Changelog](http://keepachangelog.com/).

+## [Unreleased]
+### Changed
+- Alerts can now only be closed by clicking a close button
+- Set Alerts status to prototype and updated docs to advise modal use

 ## [2.0.0] - 2018-06
 ### Added
 - MDBootstrap v4.5.0